IHE/RAD.IRA/input/pagecontent/volume-1.md

 > Note: Amending a report uses the same workflow as in Step 2.
 A *new* report context is opened with the same patient and study context as the original report.
 >
 > Having opened the new report context, it will be up to the Report Creator to determine whether the original report is being amended or a new report is being added to the study.
 A *new* report context is used in either case because the report context associated with the original report was transient and is no longer available for use.
+>
+> It is possible that actors such as the Report Creator may choose to populate content related to the original report back into the new report context, e.g. to facilitate further editing.

 ###### 1:XX.4.2.1.2.3 Step 3: Add Content (Optional)